 Or perhaps you are dreaming of being an owner instead?
 Still according to the CMHC, know that in 2016, the average price of houses in Greater Montréal was $347,000, that's 50% lower than in Toronto and 70 % less than in Vancouver.

-Spending less on housing is already an excellent reason to settle down in Greater Montréal.
+Spending less on housing is already an excellent reason to study and settle down in Greater Montréal.

 That said, what must you consider when looking for suitable housing in Greater Montréal?
 Here are the two main criteria: